martin592/hybrid_AuGMEnT/README.md

 # Hybrid AuGMEnT

-This code for the pre-print:
+This is the code for the pre-print:
 Multi-timescale memory dynamics in a reinforcement learning network with attention-gated memory
 Marco Martinolli, Wulfram Gerstner, Aditya Gilra
 [arXiv:1712.10062 \[q-bio.NC\]](https://arxiv.org/abs/1712.10062)

 We extend the learning capability of the AuGMEnT network (Rombouts, Bohte, Roelfsema, 2015) by introducing multi-timescale leaky dynamics in the working memory.

 ## Instructions for the simulations